 - Select Tools in the navigation pane and then Query App.
 The Query app window opens.
 By default, the Query editor tab is shown.
-The Query editor area is split into two different areas: Query editor and Query results.

 - In the Query editor section, select the format of the query you want to introduce, either Data Search Format or API Format, and introduce a valid query.